-6.6.2 Deep Foundations - Driven Piles
+6.6.1 Deep Foundations - Driven Piles

-As an alternative to conventional shallow foundations, the overpass structure could be founded on deep foundations.
-Based on the available subsurface information, HP 310x110 piles driven to the tip elevation of about 185.2 m may be designed using a factored axial resistance at ULS of 1,000 kN.
+Based on the available subsurface information, HP 310x110 piles driven to the tip elevation of about 159.2 m may be designed using a factored axial resistance at ULS of 900 kN.
 The factored resistance at SLS for 25 mm of settlement will be greater than the factored resistance at ULS for this type and length of pile.
-Assuming an underside of pile cap elevation of 200.2 m (minimum 1.4 m below finished grade to provide adequate protection from frost effects), the driven piles will be about 15 m long.
-It should be noted that the resistances given above are based on an assumption that the clayey silt and sand till deposit (present at the bottom of Borehole GO-2) extends to below the tip elevation provided.
-The boreholes advanced as part of the current investigation did not penetrate to the tip elevation given above and additional information (i.e. deeper boreholes) will be required at the preliminary and/or Detailed Design stage to confirm the type and density/consistency of the soils to below the design pile tip elevation.
-Higher capacities may be able to be achieved if driven piles extended deeper into the hard/dense till deposits (following confirmation of the presence of these deposits at a greater depth)
+Assuming an underside of pile cap elevation of 174.2 m (minimum 1.4 m below finished grade to provide adequate protection from frost effects), the driven piles will be about 15 m long.
+It should be noted that the resistances given above are based on an assumption that the compact to dense sand deposit (present at the bottom of both boreholes advanced at this site) extends to below the tip elevation provided.
+The boreholes advanced as part of the current investigation did not penetrate to the tip elevation given above and additional information (i.e. deeper boreholes) will be required at the preliminary and/or Detailed Design stage to confirm the type and density/consistency of the soils to below the hard/dense soil deposits (following confirmation of the presence of these deposits at a greater depth).